 - Bluish tinge to the skin and low body temperature.

 - Loss of consciousness and inability to wake up.

 If you suspect someone may be experiencing alcohol poisoning, call 911 immediately for emergency assistance.

 Does Alcohol Impact Everyone the Same Way?

 Certain races may metabolize alcohol differently as well.
-For example, people of Asian descent may suffer from what is often termed the “Asian flush” when they drink, which is due to issues metabolizing alcohol related to a genetic variant, the journal Berkley Wellness publishes.
-This means that alcohol impacts them more significantly.
+For example, people of Asian descent may suffer from what is often termed the “Asian flush” when they drink, which is due to issues with alcohol metabolism related to a genetic variant; in these individuals, alcohol may have significantly more adverse impact.11

 Taking other drugs while drinking alcohol can also increase alcohol’s impact as can the presence of co-occurring mental health or medical disorders.